kuko6/cv-assignments/README.md

-# computer-vision-assignments
+# Computer Vision Assignments
 Completed assignments for the Computer Vision course at FIIT.
+All assignments execept the last one are written focus on using a "classical approach" by using the OpenCV library.
+The last assignment is focused on using deep learning for image classification.

-## Points
+## Assignments
-assignment1 - 4/5
+assignment1 - Contour Analysis

-assignment2 - 7/10
+assignment2 - Image Correction and Enhancement

-assignment3 - 10/10
+assignment3 -  Motion Tracking and Image Segmentation

-assignment4 - 13/15
+assignment4 - Classification of American Sign Language characters from video